C-T 06 16 17 -

 Drive between Mohawk and Broken Arrow.
 The contractor will be placing storm drainage tiles and inlets along this

-section of road, according to Street Superintendent Barry Arthur.
+section of road.
 Along with the storm drainage,

 curb and guttering and an asphalt overlay will be added to this street.
 This work will take a few